 The hotel itself is located at the end of the small town of Groveland, on Highway 120.
-It has a distinct Colonial style and is a really beautiful property.
-There is parking for the property in the back and the rooms are located right above the check-in area for the adobe part of the hotel and next door for the newer section.
+It has a distinct Colonial style and is a gorgeous property.
+There is parking for the property in the back, and the rooms are located right above the check-in area for the adobe part of the hotel and next door for the newer section.

-The rooms themselves all have a different style with antiques, small TVs, a coffee maker and a bathroom.
-I thought it was interesting to see the sink on the outside of the bathroom and with a carpet floor beneath it but it added to the old charm.
+The rooms all have a different style with antiques, small TVs, a coffee maker, and a bathroom.
+I thought it was interesting to see the sink on the outside of the bathroom and with a carpeted floor beneath it, but it added to the old charm.
 They also had bears sitting on our bed to greet us and robes in the closet.

-Our room was attached to a second story walkway that wrapped around the hotel and it was a nice way to get some fresh air and look down on the small main street.
+Our room was attached to a second-story walkway that wrapped around the hotel, and it was an excellent way to get some fresh air and look down on the small main street.

 I also got a chance to see the “haunted” room on the property called Lyle’s Room, named after the ghost who haunts it.

-The story goes that Lyle bought the room when he was mining here and used to sleep with a stack of dynamite under the bed.
-He eventually passed away in the room and now haunts visitors that stay there, usually by dimming lights and knocking make up off the dresser.
+The story goes that Lyle bought the room when he was mining here and used to sleep with a stick of dynamite under the bed.
+He eventually passed away in the room and now haunts visitors that stay there, usually by dimming lights and knocking makeup off the dresser.

 This is the most popular room in the hotel as people want to stay in it and see if they can meet Lyle.

-The bread they bring out while you are waiting to order is made fresh and it comes with oil and vinegar.
-It is a really good starter.
-For salads, I went with the panzella which is a bread based salad and which was very strange but good.
-Kind of like a Caprese salad with bread instead of cheese and I appreciated that they were trying something different.
+The bread they bring out while you are waiting to order is made fresh, and it comes with oil and vinegar.
+It is a perfect starter.
+For salads, I went with the panzella, which is a bread-based salad and which was very strange but good.
+Kind of like a Caprese salad with bread instead of cheese, and I appreciated that they were trying something different.

-I highly recommend the chicken though as the burgundy sauce they put on the top is delectable and I was really impressed with how good it was.
-I asked the chef what makes it so good and he said that wine, wine, and more wine is why it’s good and I can see why.
-If you don’t know what to get this is what I suggest.
+I highly recommend the chicken though, as the burgundy sauce they put on the top is delectable, and I was impressed with how good it was.
+I asked the chef what makes it so good, and he said that wine, wine, and more wine is why it’s good.
+If you don’t know what to get, this is what I suggest.

 There is also a small bar attached to the dining room if you prefer to have a drink before heading up to your room.

-All in all my time at the Groveland Hotel was short but memorable.
-These historic hotels are not for everyone, but I for one really like staying in such a unique spot and learning about the different lives and people that shaped this state.
+All in all, my time at the Groveland Hotel was short but memorable.
+These historic hotels are not for everyone, but I, for one, like staying in such a unique spot and learning about the different lives and people that shaped this state.
 If you are heading to Yosemite from the Bay Area, then consider spending a night or two at the Groveland Hotel.
 Let me know your thoughts in the comments.